ioBroker/adapter-react/README.md

 # Help ReactJS classes for adapter config
+> :warning: **This package is deprecated!** Please use https://github.com/ioBroker/adapter-react !

 ## Getting started
 If you want to create the configuration page with react:
 1. Create github repo for adapter.